rgaddam/Installing-and-Configuring-Weblogic---Using-Ansible/README.md

 # Install and Configure Oracle Weblogic Server

-Ansible Playbook  to install and configure weblogic server All your enviroment variables can be defined in Variables.yml & passwords in password.yml and can be encrypted using ansible-vault.
+Ansible Playbook to install and configure weblogic server

+All enviroment variables are defined in Variables.yml & passwords in password.yml and can be encrypted using ansible-vault.

 Roles includes:
 wls-install -- Installs JDK & Oracle 12c software.